2020 State Standard of Excellence

 Did the Governor have public statewide strategic goals?

 Launched in 2019, Colorado’s Governor’s Dashboard outlines four high-priority strategic goals: tax reform and economic development, energy and renewables, health, and education and the workforce.
 Each high-priority strategic area is supported by a cabinet working group as well as aligned goals, metrics, and actions contained within agency performance plans.
 The governor’s annual budget request also links these goals to specific agency activities and outcomes.

 2. Performance Management / Continuous Improvement

-Did the state or any of its agencies implement a performance management system aligned with its statewide strategic goals, with clear and prioritized outcome-focused goals, program objectives, and measures; and did it consistently collect, analyze, and use data and evidence to improve outcomes, return on investment, and other dimensions of performance?
+Did the state or any of its agencies implement a performance management system aligned with its statewide strategic goals, with clear and prioritized outcome-focused goals, program objectives, and measures; and did it consistently collect, analyze, and use data and evidence to improve outcomes, return on investment, and other indicators of performance?

 3. Data Leadership

 Did the governor’s office or any state agency have a senior staff member(s) with the authority, staff, and budget to collect, analyze, share, and use high-quality administrative and survey data—consistent with strong privacy protections— to improve (or help other entities including, but not limited to, local governments and nonprofit organizations improve) federal, state, and local programs?
-(Example: chief data officer)
+(Example: Chief Data Officer)

 4. Data Policies / Agreements